 This coverage provides company protection if someone is accused of an employment-related claim, such as harassment.

 This policy provides liability protection in the event that an employee or the business commits a professional error or act of negligence that results in a client's personal loss or injury.
-This can be anything from a physician's error to advice from a financial adviser that leads to a monetary loss.
+This can be anything from a physician's error (malpractice insurance) to an accountant's mistake (E and O insurance) that leads to a monetary loss

 An employee or contractor of the company that has been entrusted with the handling of benefit funds.

 This policy will protect businesses from most situations where the company could be held liable for bodily injury or property damage.
 It does not include commercial vehicle or professional liability coverage, which are covered separately.